 Rethink City Hall!

-It’s time to reinvigorate and enliven one of Boston’s most perplexing buildings.
+It’s time to reinvigorate and enliven one of Boston’s most discussed buildings.

 Mayor Martin J. Walsh invites all citizens, community groups, professional organizations, abutters and others to participate in an effort to make City Hall and its Plaza a more thriving, healthy and innovative space.
 Through this effort, stakeholders will come together to Rethink City Hall and imagine ways to transform it into a space that welcomes visitors, works for constituents, and inspires pride in its citizens.

 Scroll to continue